WhitelistVideo

 For iPhone/iPad:

-3. Sign in with parent account at app.whitelist.video
+3. Log in at app.whitelist.video to manage settings.

-4. Approve channels - Shorts are blocked unless you specifically approve them
+4. Pick your channels.
+Shorts stay blocked unless you approve them.

-5. Enable Screen Time restrictions to lock down the YouTube app
+5. Use iOS Screen Time to lock the original YouTube app so they have to use the safe one.

 For Android: